 Click Here for tab for Sweet Caroline

-Neil Diamond’s platinum-selling single, Sweet Caroline, was released in 1969, and is another great addition because of its groovy rhythm and wonderfully infectious chorus that people just cannot help but sing along to.
-It’s a reliable song that, if we were, to sum up, could be called ‘old faithful’ of the gigging bar setlist, as it never fails to get the crowd going, and is known by so many people, whether they are into rock, country or blues.
+Neil Diamond’s platinum-selling single, Sweet Caroline, was released in 1969 and is another great addition because of its groovy rhythm and wonderfully infectious chorus that people just cannot help but sing along to.
+It’s a reliable song that could be called ‘old faithful’ of the gigging bar setlist, as it never fails to get the crowd going.
+The song is known by so many people, whether they are into rock, country or blues.

-This is also great if you’re a little newer to gigging as the song is very easy to play.
+This is also great if you’re a little newer to gigging, as the song is very easy to play.
 You just need to play A, D, and E chords in the open position for the entire song, and it will always sound great.
-On the attached video lesson and and in the tabs, there are some more interesting variations should you be intrigued at the prospect of spicing the song up a little.
+On the attached video lesson and in the tabs, there are some more interesting variations should you be intrigued at the prospect of spicing your performance up a little.

 Africa – Toto